ceautery/autery.net/src/static/blog/topology.md

 ![](/images/serverless/02-cname-email.png)

-By default, Cloudflare choosed caching behavior by file extension, not the content-type header.
+By default, Cloudflare chooses caching behavior by file extension, not the content-type header.
 Since I'm serving blog URLs without a file extension, I need add an explicit "cache everything" rule for all requests, and tell it to follow the cache-control header sent from the origin server.

 ![](/images/serverless/03-cache-rule.png)